• Home

 In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.

-Step 4: Mix in the Cornstarch Water Mixture, Oil and Vanilla
+Step 4: Add in the Cornstarch Water, Vegetable Oil and Vanilla

-Slowly beat the cornstarch water mixture, the 2 tablespoons of vegetable oil and the vanilla into the creamed butter and sugar.
-It will look chunky.
-This is normal.
+Slowly beat the cornstarch water mixture, the vegetable oil and the vanilla, a little at a time, into the creamed butter and sugar.
+It will look chunky and curdled; that's normal.

 Step 5: Whisk Together the Dry Ingredients